Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Experiments

 \subsection{fMRI Volumes}

 We evaluated the SwiFT model's performance on fMRI data in an end-to-end manner, focusing on single-label and multi-label prediction tasks.
 Multi-label prediction was hypothesized to enhance performance due to strong correlations among Bayley scores (see Section~\ref{sec:methods}), as supported by prior work~\cite{He2020}.
 The models were fine-tuned across a predefined hyperparameter search space, including data augmentation strategies (affine-only, intensity-only, and combined transformations), learning rates, batch sizes, and patch sizes.
-Sequence length was varied to evaluate its impact: a baseline length of 20 was used per the original SwiFT paper~\cite{kim2023swiftswin4dfmri}, with additional experiments using lengths of 50 and 100 to assess temporal dynamics.
-Longer sequences have shown promise in prior studies for predicting intelligence in young adults and elders~\cite{kim2023swiftswin4dfmri}.

-To leverage publicly available fMRI datasets, we pre-trained SwiFT using contrastive self-supervised learning~\cite{dave2022TCLR} on data from the UK Biobank (UKB)\cite{alfaro2018UKBiobank, miller2016UKBiobank}, Human Connectome Project (HCP)\cite{vanEssen2013HCP}, and Adolescent Brain Cognitive Development (ABCD) study\cite{casey2018ABCD}.
+Sequence length of the input was varied to evaluate its impact: a baseline length of 20 was used per ~\cite{kim2023swiftswin4dfmri}, with additional experiments using lengths of 50 and 100 to assess temporal dynamics, as longer sequences have shown promise in prior studies for predicting intelligence in young adults and elders~\cite{kim2023swiftswin4dfmri}.
+To leverage publicly available fMRI datasets, we pre-trained SwiFT using contrastive self-supervised learning~\cite{dave2022TCLR} on data from the UK Biobank (UKB)~\cite{alfaro2018UKBiobank}~\cite{miller2016UKBiobank}, Human Connectome Project (HCP)~\cite{vanEssen2013HCP}, and Adolescent Brain Cognitive Development (ABCD) study~\cite{casey2018ABCD}.
 While this approach utilizes larger datasets, differences between neonatal and adult or adolescent brain data present potential limitations.
 To address size discrepancies, neonatal images were padded to 96x96x96, contrasting with experiments trained from scratch, where images were padded to 64x64x64 (see Section~\ref{sec:experimental_settings}).

 \paragraph{Single-Label Prediction}